OWASP/CheatSheetSeries/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md

     - Be careful that this doesn't introduce an enumeration vulnerability where a user could cycle through IDs to find all possible redirect targets
 - If user input can’t be avoided, ensure that the supplied **value** is valid, appropriate for the application, and is **authorized** for the user.
 - Sanitize input by creating a list of trusted URLs (lists of hosts or a regex).
-    - This should be based on a allow list approach, rather than a deny list.
+    - This should be based on a white-list approach, rather than a blacklist.
 - Force all redirects to first go through a page notifying users that they are going off of your site, with the destination clearly displayed, and have them click a link to confirm.

 ### Validating URLs

-When attempting to validate and sanitise user-input to determine whether the URL is safe, wherever possible you should use a built-in library or function to parse the URLs, such as `parse_url()` in PHP, rather than rolling your own parser using regular expression.
+When attempting to validate and sanitise user-input to determine whether the URL is safe, wherever possible you should use a built-in library or function to parse the URLs, such as `parse_url()` in PHP, rather than rolling your own parser using regex.
 Additionally, make sure that you take the following into account:

 - Input starting with a `/` to redirect to local pages is **not safe**. `//example.org` is a valid URL.
 - Input starting with the desired domain name is **not safe**. `https://example.org.attacker.com` is valid.